Vyral/base-template/_posts/2018-05-31-been-rejected-for-a-mortgage-recently-now-is-the-time-to-reapply.md

 {% include pullquote.html %}

-**If you can’t qualify for a mortgage with just income, keep shopping and do not give up.** Banks want your business, and they will bend over backward to get something done for you.
-I have spoken to a few mortgage brokers, and they have mentioned that some mortgage products are available for certain banks, while other are not.
+**If you can’t qualify for a mortgage with just income, keep shopping and do not give up.** Banks want your business, and they will bend over backwards to get something done for you.
+I have spoken to a few mortgage brokers, and they have mentioned that some mortgage products are available for certain banks, while others are not.

 For example, Scotiabank is really good for qualifying non-resident and new immigrant programs, while National Bank is good if you already own a home and are thinking about upgrading.